raisely/parkes-api-test/README.md

 You can also nest within a describe block for your router

-Nested describeApi's inherit the server and path from the above scope
+Nested describeApi's inherit the getServer method and path from the above scope

 ```js
 describe('my api', () => {